-Buddha Purnima — a festival celebrated in Nepal commemorating the Birth of Lord Buddha and also as the day of his enlightenment and para-nirvana.
-In 2017, it was celebrated on 10th of May.
+Today — 18th May, 2019 — is 2563rd Buddha Purnima — a festival celebrated in Nepal commemorating the Birth of Lord Buddha, and also as the day of his enlightenment and paranirvana.

-Buddha Purnima, also known as Buddha Jayanti or Baisakh Purnima falls on full moon day of the first month of Nepalese calendar (Baisakh).
-Buddha Purnima, also known as Buddha Jayanti or Baisakh Purnima falls on full moon day of the first month of Nepalese calendar (Baisakh).
-Nepal is a secular country, majorly dominated by Hinduism and the people themselves follow syncretism of Hinduism, Buddhism and Animism and seen enjoying and participating in every religion festivals as they come.
+Buddha Purnima, also known as Buddha Jayanti or Baisakh Purnima usually falls on full moon day of the first month of Nepalese calendar (Baisakh).
+Nepal is secular country, majorly dominated by Hinduism and the people themselves follow syncretism of Hinduism, Buddhism and Animism and seen enjoying and participating in every religion festivals as they come.

 There are several monasteries and monuments across Nepal and people do visit and perform rituals to celebrate Buddha Purnima.
-In Kathmandu Valley, two important Buddhist Shrine —Boudanath Stupa and Swayambunath Stupa (Monkey Temple) —attracts many locals and tourists to witness the occasion and people’s celebration.
+In Kathmandu Valley, two important Buddhist Shrine — Boudanath Stupa and Swayambunath Stupa (Monkey Temple) — attracts many locals and tourists to participate in the occasion and people’s celebration.

 Buddha was born in Kapilvastu, a small town around Lumbini area of western Nepal, which was once (2580 years ago) a small kingdom ruled by Shakya dynasty.

 He was born to then King Suddhodhan and Queen Mayadevi as Prince Siddhartha Gautam, who later choose to live ascetic life by leaving the comfort of the palace, his wife, and son to search for the knowledge to comprehend the cause of human suffering.